 ♥ Watch a fun Valentine show: We love family movie nights, and we go with a Valentine theme during our countdown weeks!
 I’ve included a list of 14 Valentine’s Day movies for families, and our favorites!

-♥ Make pink hot chocolate: This is such a favorite with my kids!
+♥ Make Pink hot chocolate: This is such a favorite with my kids!
 Our family loves hot chocolate, and making it pink is fun & festive.
-You can find the recipe on page….

 ♥ Make a Valentine chain/red, pink & white cardstock: If you’re not using a chain as the countdown itself, it’s always fun to make them really long and string along windows, doorways, or the mantel.